Recycled materials reference guides

 Recycled materials in road infrastructure

-The guide provides a short summary of current Department of Transport (DoT) (formerly VicRoads) and Australian standards, specifications and clauses that allow the use of recycled materials in pavement design and other road infrastructure applications.
+The guide provides a short summary of current Department of Transport and Planning (DTP) (formerly VicRoads) and Australian standards, specifications and clauses that allow the use of recycled materials in pavement design and other road infrastructure applications.

 Recycled materials in rail infrastructure

-The guide provides a summary of current industry standards, specifications and documents from Rail Transport Operators (RTOs) in Victoria, the Department of Transport (DoT, formerly Public Transport Victoria) and Australian standards that support the use of recycled materials in rail infrastructure.
+The guide provides a summary of current industry standards, specifications and documents from Rail Transport Operators (RTOs) in Victoria, the Department of Transport and Planning (DTP, formerly Public Transport Victoria) and Australian standards that support the use of recycled materials in rail infrastructure.

 RTOs that form the basis of this guide include: Victorian Rail Track Corporation (VicTrack), Metro Trains Melbourne (MTM), V/Line, Australian Rail Track Corporation (ARTC), Yarra Trams.